A Culinary school student photographs her class's spread of Latin food at Institute of Culinary Education

 • Study the basics of cost control and restaurant accounting, including the development of a business plan.

-• Examine "the people side" of the business as it relates to staff supervision and service management.
+• Examine "the people side" of the food business as it relates to hiring, staff supervision and service management.

 General Education and Career Development

-• Develop written and verbal communication skills as they relate to recipe writing, reviewing, food blogging and culinary demonstrations.
+• Develop written and verbal communication skills as they relate to recipe writing, reviewing and culinary demonstrations.

 • Connect personal, professional and financial goals to examine how they contribute to career and personal success, as well as the importance of leadership and team-building.

-• Study the basics of nutrition and the relationship between diet, health, nutrients and how a culinary professional can use this knowledge.
+• Study the relationship between diet, health and nutrition, and how a culinary professional can use this knowledge.

-This 62-credit hybrid program leads to an associate’s degree in occupational studies (AOS).
+This 62-credit hybrid program leads to an associate degree in occupational studies (AOS).
 It is composed of:

 • Morning or afternoon (24 weeks)